-CARAGOL, Taína, Curator of Latino Art and History, B.A.
-(1996) University of Puerto Rico; M.A.
-(2001), Middlebury College; Ph.D.(2013) The Graduate Center, City University of New York.
-Research specialties: Latin American, Latino and Caribbean art; the history of institutional commitment to Latino and Latin American art in the U.S.; Diaspora and exile in Latino and Latin American art; Latina feminisms; Nuyorican art; art and social movements in the 20th and 21st century.
+CARAGOL, Taína B. Curator of Latino Art and History, Department of Painting and Sculpture.
+B.A.
+(2000) University of Puerto Rico; M.A.
+(2001) Middlebury College; Ph.D.
+(2014) The Graduate Center, City University of New York.
+Research specialties: Latin American and US Latino modern and contemporary art; art from the Nuyorican movement; history of institutional support to modern Latin American and Latino art in the US and the UK.
+FORTUNE, Brandon Brame, Chief Curator and Senior Curator, Department of Painting and Sculpture.
+B.A.
+(1976) Agnes Scott College; M.A.
+(1979), Ph.D.
+(1987) University of North Carolina.
+Research specialties: Contemporary portraiture; Theory and practice of American and British portraiture, 1750-1820; American portraitists 1880-1900; American women artists 1880-1900; Portraiture and science.